grdddj/done-for-today/plan.md

 # Tomorrow

 Manufacturing tests:
+- setup SSH keys on Torizon to be able to quickly scp the files
+- make sure there is zip and unzip on the Torizon
+- modify config from frontend
+- setup frontend buttons with actions - operating PINs
+- try Optiga provisioning scripts
+- do not provision again ... check after QR code and also try to read the value

+# Later

+Manufacturing tests:
 - fixing the DB schema
 - fixing missing mapping values
-- speed up the GithubActions image build
-- try Optiga scripts
 - beeper for signalization - integrate it with result, so they will see
 - oscilloscope calibration after each startup
-- do not provision again ... check after QR code and also try to read the value
-- find out how to lock/unlock the lid, eject/insert the USB, etc.
 - process: error -> eject USB -> show error to user (+ beep) -> wait for user to confirm (one button saying "Failed piece") -> unlock the lid

-# Later

 Firmware:
 - TS5 UI - keyboard new design (recovery, passphrase)
 - remove the check for odd pixels in toiftool

-Manufacturing tests:
-- provisioning logic test

 Firmware:
 - GH issues